centridsol/native-module-prebuilds-creator/packages/native-modules-prebuilds-creator/README.md

 | --onPatchFail  | `error`  | What to do when a patch fail. `Options: 'error' or 'skip'` Note: On error all patchs are reverted (i.e revertPatchs is called)  |   |  patchAll, patchSpecific |
 | --onNoPrebuildsFound  | `skip` | When no prebuilds found for native module currently installed for your project `Options: 'error' or 'skip'`  |   | patchAll, patchSpecific   |
 | --projectPath  | determines from `process.cwd()` | Project path which the patch will be applied to |   |  patchAll, patchSpecific, revertPatchs |

+To use the patcher programatically, please see [Native Module Prebuild Patcher](https://gitlab.com/centridpub/native-module-prebuilds-creator/-/tree/master/packages/native-modules-prebuilds-patcher)